kuzmisin/closurecheatsheet/oop.md

  * @override
  */
 app.Foo.prototype.disposeInternal = function() {
+	// cleanup
 	this.element = null;  // Preferred for nullable fields (faster).
 	delete this.button;  // Necessary for non-null fields. this.handler = null;

-	goog.base(this, 'disposeInternal');
+	// dispose all disposable object registered as this.registerDisposable() goog.base(this, 'disposeInternal');
 };
 ```